Trees With Beautiful Trunks Give Your Winter Garden Character!

 It thrives in sun or half shade.
 The bark colour looks best in sunlight.
 It likes neutral to slightly calcareous fertile soil that must be well drained and rich in humus.
 It will grow to be 5-7 m high and 4-5 m wide.
 Prunus serrula can also grow as a part-bush, but choose the tree if you want beautiful winter tree trunks.

 The amazing red copper-colored tree trunk is a favorite of mine!

 Acer Pencylvanicum or Acer Striatum: Striped Maple

-A delicious tree with snakeskin-like white stripes on olive green trunk.
+A delicious tree with snakeskin-like white stripes on an olive green trunk.
 It can grow up to 8 meters high.
-On young specimen, the trunk is only green.
-The tree does not grow fast so it is advisable to buy a tree that already has the white striped bark if you don't want to wait.
+On young specimens, the trunk is only green.
+The tree does not grow fast, so it is advisable to buy a tree that already has the white striped bark if you don't want to wait.
 The big, light green leaves turn a beautiful yellow colour in autumn.
 It thrives in sun or half shade and prefers well-drained soil.

 This is a tree that is well worth having during all seasons and also adds something special to winter.
 We need some green color also during winter as a reminder of spring.

 Paperbark maple is a slow-growing little tree with great beauty!
 Due to its size, it can fit in even a smaller garden.
 It grows with an oval open tree-top that becomes more rounded in shape over the years.
 The trunk has striking coppery brown colour with flaky, paper-thin bark.
 The leaves turn a nice red orange or purple colour in autumn and add extra drama.
 It gets about 2-5 meters high and thrives in sun or half shade.
 It should be planted in a warm place in deep, fertile soil.
 It does best in moist, well-drained soil.